 Eating Well Magazine conducted a search for the 10 best farmers markets in the country and ranks Portland Farmers Market at #3.
 Diddit.com ranks it at #6.
 This will come as no surprise to anyone who has experienced this vibrant regional market with its abundance of locally grown, produced, ranched, and hand crafted foods.
 In fact, the entire network of farmers markets in Portland is exceptional.

 A Seattle native most of my life, I’m a fan of the grand dame of farmers markets, Pike Place Market (PPM), even though the local bounty has slowly and mysteriously disappeared over the years.

-But while I still regularly spend Saturday mornings wandering Pike Place Market, I no longer buy much of my produce there.
+But while I still occasionally spend Saturday mornings wandering Pike Place Market, I no longer buy much of my produce there.
 Flowers, yes.
 Produce, no. And if the empty armed “shoppers” at PPM indicate anything, I’m not alone.